parisepigenetics/bibs/_cluster/ipopup.md

 <img src="{{site.baseurl}}/images/ipop-up.png" alt="drawing" width="80" align=right/>

+---
+## Join the community forum

+iPOP-UP community forum is available at [https://discourse.rpbs.univ-paris-diderot.fr/c/ipop-up](https://discourse.rpbs.univ-paris-diderot.fr/c/ipop-up).
+Please register in order to stay updated and use the forum to ask for help or new reference files.

+---
+## Documentation
 A [complete documentation](https://ipop-up.docs.rpbs.univ-paris-diderot.fr/documentation/) is currently under construction.
-For now you can refer to the [IFB core cluster documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/) as the iPOP-UP cluster is very similar and uses SLURM as well.
+For now you can refer to the [IFB core cluster documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/) as the iPOP-UP cluster is very similar and uses Slurm as well.

 Below are the specificities of the iPOP-UP cluster.